dementive/soa/README.md

 Doing Soa in C++ is a pain, some languages like [Zig](https://ziglang.org/documentation/master/std/#std.multi_array_list.MultiArrayList) and [Odin](https://odin-lang.org/docs/overview/#soa-data-types) have built in ways to make working with it much easier...C++ is not one of those languages.

-There seem to be 4 possible ways to go about solving this in C++:
+There seem to be 5 possible ways to go about solving this in C++:
 1. [Template stuff with tuples](https://github.com/crosetto/SoAvsAoS)
 2. [Generating the code outside of C++](https://marzer.github.io/soagen/)
 3. Using macros (this is what I do here)
 4. [In C++ 26 with reflection](https://brevzin.github.io/c++/2025/05/02/soa/#a-working-implementation)
+5. Just make every member a vector and use it as is.

 The core idea behind the macros is to send the type and name of every class member to a bunch of [recursive FOR_EACH macros](https://www.scs.stanford.edu/~dm/blog/va-opt.html) to generate all the boilerplate required.
 The generated boilerplate code includes getters and setters for each member, push for dynamic vectors, initilization, and deinitilization code.